eBay's TSV utilities. Command line tools for large, tabular data files. Filtering, statistics, sampling, joins and more.

 tsv-filter is perhaps the most broadly applicable of the TSV Utilities tools, as dataset pruning is such a common task.
 It is stream oriented, so it can handle arbitrarily large files.
 It is fast, quite a bit faster than other tools the author has tried.
 (See the "Numeric row filter" and "Regular expression row filter" tests in the 2018 Benchmark Summary.)

 tsv-filter ideal for preparing data for applications like R and Pandas.
 It is also convenient for quickly answering simple questions about a dataset.
-For example, to count the number of records with a non-zero value in field 4, use the command:

 See the tsv-filter reference for more details and the full list of operators.